All Episodes

 Why the need to pivot if Kardashian care was really about jobs?

-But in the end, there would be no pivot until after the health care bill became law because it came first.
+But in the end, there would be no pivot until after the healthcare bill became law because it came first.

-So next time, and they do, they talk about this uh 27 months a lot, the last 27 months, forgetting the first 13.
+So next time, and they do, they talk about this 27 months a lot, the last 27 months, forgetting the first 13.

 They don't want to remind anybody of that.